Search results for

 Lithium-ion has proven so successful due, in part, to its very high energy density, lack of the “memory effect” (where cells become more difficult to charge over time) unlike previous battery tech, and its comparably cheap cost of production.

 These batteries are constructed from two positive and negative electrodes separated by a liquid chemical electrolyte, such as ethylene carbonate or diethyl carbonate.
 The chemical composition of this battery limits it to a mostly rectangular shape.
 Lithium-ion battery capacity decreases over charge cycles and even discharges when not in use, which isn’t ideal.
 Worse though, the chemical electrolyte can become unstable at extreme temperatures or if punctured, leading to a chain reaction known as “thermal runaway” that causes fires.
-Although I should stress this is very, very rare.
+However, I should stress this is very, very rare.
 Electronic controllers are often used to regulate charging and discharge power to prevent overheating.

 How do lithium-polymer batteries work?